Baking Fatsintermediateprofessional bakers18 min read · updated 2026-06-26

 This is where most lamination failures occur.
 The fat must remain as a solid, cohesive sheet throughout sheeting — not crack, not smear.

-The Maestra spec is explicit: the recommended fat temperature for production is 18–20°C. [ss-maestra-puff-pastry] If the bakery runs warm, chill the fat for 15 minutes before laminating.
+The Maestra spec is explicit: the recommended fat temperature for production is 18–20°C. If the bakery runs warm, chill the fat for 15 minutes before laminating.

 Margarines have a wider plasticity range than butter.
 This is a deliberate engineering choice: the SFC at 20°C for Maestra (35–37%) is higher than typical butter (~18–22% est.), meaning margarine is more forgiving of small temperature fluctuations.
 However, margarines will not deliver the flavour of butter, and discerning customers will notice the difference in a premium product.